splittist/docxplora/README.md

 Returns `T` or `NIL` depending on the status of `property-name` (a string) representing a **boolean property** in the given **run properties** `rpr` (a `w:rPr` **PLUMP-DOM:ELEMENT**).

+<a id="wuss"></a>
 # WUSS

+Word-focused Unsatisfactory Style Sheets, a possibly simpler way of specifying the somewhat wordy `w:style` and similar structures.

 *function* **COMPILE-STYLE** `style-form`